mkarner07/mkarner07.github.io/_posts/2023/2023-12-31-Fit-For-Success.md

 - [Designing Your Life by Bill Burnett and Dave Evans](https://amzn.to/3RxtzK8)

 If you are interested in a deep dive into Life Design, have a look at [this article]({% post_url 2023-12-21-Sculpting-Your-Best-Year-Yet %}).

+*Short Disclaimer: The links above are affiliate links.
+If you buy a book from the links, I will get a small comission.*